-B. PROCEEDING TO AND FROM BUOYS

-DQ Type B1 - General driving and/or crewing techniques that lead to a crew person (and/or patient) being dislodged from his or her normal position within the IRB.
-SDQ B2 - Punching a wave in a dangerous manner or causing the driver or crewperson to be dislodged.
+B. PROCEEDING TO AND FROM BUOYS DQ Type B1 - General driving and/or crewing techniques that lead to a crew person (and/or patient) being dislodged from their normal position within the IRB.
+B2 - Punching a wave in a dangerous manner or causing the driver or crewperson to be dislodged.
 SDQ B3 - IRB turning around "incorrect buoy or buoys".
-TDQ B4 - The turning buoy becoming submerged during a turn and does not pop up on the correct (port) side of the IRB TDQ B 5 - Leading IRB has right of way; trailing IRB(s) did not take evasive action.
-SDQ B 6 - Crew steering a wide course or IRB delaying a turn so as to impede or force another IRB out of its true course.
-TDQ B 7 - IRB returning to shore not keeping IRB turning buoy to the left-hand side of the IRB.
-TDQ B 8 - Crewperson or patient losing contact with the IRB during the course of an event.
-SDQ B 9 - Loss of control by the driver and/or crewperson even if still in contact with the IRB.
-SDQ B 10 - IRB not completing the course as defined for that event.
-TDQ B 11 - IRB not completing a 360° turn around the allocated IRB turning buoy.
+TDQ B4 - The turning buoy becoming submerged during a turn and does not pop up on the correct (port) side of the IRB TDQ B5 - Leading IRB has right of way; trailing IRB(s) did not take evasive action.
+SDQ B6 - Crew steering a wide course or IRB delaying a turn so as to impede or force another IRB out of its true course.
+TDQ B7 - IRB returning to shore not keeping IRB turning buoy to the left-hand side of the IRB.
+TDQ B8 - Crewperson or patient losing contact with the IRB during the course of an event.
+SDQ B9 - Loss of control by the driver and/or crewperson even if still in contact with the IRB.
+SDQ B10 - IRB not completing the course as defined for that event.
+TDQ B11 - IRB not completing a 360° turn around the allocated IRB turning buoy.
 TDQ B12 - Returning to shore, coming down a wave in a dangerous manner and/or causing the driver and/or crewperson and/or patient to be dislodged.
 SDQ

-C. PATIENT PICK-UP

-DQ Type C1 - Patient pick-up not commenced on seaward side of patient buoy.
-TDQ

-C2 - Patient not picked up on the port side of the IRB.
+C. PATIENT PICK-UP DQ Type C1 - Patient pick-up not commenced on seaward side of patient buoy.
+TDQ C2 - Patient not picked up on the port side of the IRB.
 TDQ C3 - Driver, crewperson or patient losing contact with IRB.
-SDQ C4 - Patient not picked up in a safe manner (i.e. patient pick-up not completed as prescribed in the rules).
+SDQ C4 - Patient not picked up in a safe manner (i.e., patient pick-up not completed as prescribed in the rules).
 SDQ C5 - IRB passes around incorrect turning or patient pick-up buoy.
 TDQ C6 - IRB is driven such that the buoy is forced under the pontoon and does not pop up on the correct (port side) during any part of the patient pick-up turn.
 TDQ C7 - IRB passes around turning or patient pick-up buoy in a clockwise (right hand in) direction.
 TDQ C8 - After missing patient pick-up, IRB did not complete a 180° turn around IRB turning buoy before reattempting patient pick-up at patient buoy.
-TDQ C9 - Driver and/or crew person failing to assist with the patient lift into the IRB.
+TDQ C9 - Driver and/or crewperson failing to assist with the patient lift into the IRB.
 TDQ

-D. IRB RESCUE TUBE EVENT

-DQ Type D1 - IRB not rounding its turning buoy before crewperson entered water.
-TDQ D2 - Crewperson not entering the water from the port-side pontoon.
-TDQ D3 - Crewperson not leaving the IRB in the correct manner.
-TDQ D4 - Crewperson has rescue tube clipped up before reaching patient.
-TDQ D5 - Crewperson/patient not swimming anti-clockwise around their respective buoy.
-TDQ D6 - Patient not clipped into 'O' rings on rescue tube.
-TDQ D7 - Patient floating on stomach or using arm action above the water while being towed.
-TDQ D8 - IRB not remaining on beach side of the turning buoys until patient or crew person has made contact with the IRB.
-TDQ D9 - Crewperson/patient not boarding IRB on the port side.
-TDQ D10 - IRB not completing an anti-clockwise turn around the turning buoy after pick-up.
-TDQ D11 - Patient not having the rescue tube clipped around waist and/or having the harness secured at the finish of the rescue tube event.
-TDQ
+D. IRB RESCUE TUBE EVENT D1 - IRB not rounding its turning buoy before crewperson entered water.
+D2 - Crewperson not leaving the IRB in the correct manner.
+D3 - Crewperson has rescue tube clipped up before reaching patient.
+D4 - Crewperson/patient not swimming anti-clockwise around their respective buoy.
+D5 - Patient not clipped into 'O' rings on rescue tube.
+D6 - Patient floating on stomach or using arm action above the water TDQ while being towed.
+D7 - IRB not remaining on beach side of the turning buoys until patient or crewperson TDQ has made contact with the IRB.
+D8 - Crewperson/patient not boarding IRB on the port side.
+D9 - IRB not completing an anti-clockwise turn around the turning buoy after pick-up.
+D10 - Patient not having the rescue tube clipped around waist and/or having the harness secured at the finish of the rescue tube event.